COVID-19 lab leak theory: Mojiang copper mine

-Members of DRASTIC, a collection of internet activists advocating for the lab leak theory, have raised concerns over a respiratory outbreak that happened in the spring of 2012 near an abandoned copper mine in China, which Shi Zhengli's group investigated.
-Shi's group collected a sample of viral RNA and named it RaBtCoV/4991.
+Members of DRASTIC, a collection of internet activists advocating for the lab leak theory, have raised concerns over a respiratory outbreak that happened in the spring of 2012 near an abandoned copper mine in China.
+Virologist Shi Zhengli's Center for Emerging Infectious Diseases at the Wuhan Institute of Virology, investigated the case, collecting a sample of viral RNA and named it RaBtCoV/4991.
 Later, Shi's group published a paper about a virus named RaTG13 in Nature in February 2020.
 Via sequence comparisons, it became clear that RaBtCoV/4991 and RaTG13 were likely the same virus.
 Shi has said that the renaming was done to reflect the origin location and year of the virus.

-Some proponents, including Nicholas Wade and pseudonymous DRASTIC member "TheSeeker268", argued that the renaming was an attempt to obscure the origins of the virus and hide how it could be related to a laboratory origin of the related SARS-CoV-2 virus.
+Some proponents, including journalist Nicholas Wade and pseudonymous DRASTIC member "TheSeeker268", argued that the renaming was an attempt to obscure the origins of the virus and hide how it could be related to a laboratory origin of the related SARS-CoV-2 virus.
 Scientists have said that RaTG-13 is too distantly related to be connected to the pandemic's origins, and could not be altered in a laboratory to create SARS-CoV-2.
 Nature later published an addendum to the 2020 RaTG13 paper addressing any possible link to the mine, in which Shi says that the virus was collected there, but that it was very likely not the cause of the miners' illnesses.
 According to the addendum, laboratory tests conducted on the workers' serum were negative, and "no antibodies to a SARS-like coronavirus had been found."

 Accidental release of a genetically modified virus

 There is a scientific consensus that SARS-CoV-2 is not the result of genetic engineering.
 Nevertheless, one conspiracy theory spread in support a laboratory origin suggests SARS-CoV-2 was developed for gain-of-function research on coronaviruses.
 The exact meaning of "gain of function" is disputed among experts.
-According to emailed statements by Shi Zhengli, director of the Center for Emerging Infectious Diseases at the Wuhan Institute of Virology, her lab has not conducted any unpublished gain-of-function experiments on coronaviruses, and all WIV staff and students tested negative for the virus in the early days of the pandemic.
+According to emailed statements by Shi Zhengli, her lab has not conducted any unpublished gain-of-function experiments on coronaviruses, and all WIV staff and students tested negative for the virus in the early days of the pandemic.